Conference Dates: August 11-12 | Responsible Gem Boutique: August 13

 The conference where the international community of thinkers and doers in responsible jewelry gathers.

-The 2023 Chicago Responsible Jewelry Conference will be held alongside the new INSTORE Show!
-This will create greater industry awareness and will help expand our mission of creating responsible supply chains for jewelry materials and production.
+The 2023 Chicago Responsible Jewelry Conference and the Gem Boutique was held on August 11-12, alongside the new INSTORE Show which created greater industry awareness and will help expand our mission of creating responsible supply chains for jewelry materials and production.

 2023 Schedule